 Where many optimizers go wrong in their helpful blogs and articles is putting an emphasis on written content.
 There are several types of content,that can be used to bring traffic to your website when used correctly.

 - Written content – Yes, written content is the favorite form for SEOs, because search engines have no way of understand the content in images, videos or audio files.
 We push the written word, explaining how to write it for SEO and visitors, often to the extreme.

 - Image content – Too many sites and blogs say, “don’t use images”.
 Instead, they should say, “don’t use just images”.
 If you use images as your sole source of content, you may end up with traffic and ranking issues.
 However, nothing says you can’t use images with the written word.
 Use the written word to support the images or vice versa.
-As well, a nifty ALT attribute can be added to any image to support the written word.
+An ALT attribute can be added to any image to support the written word.
 While users can’t see it, search engines can.
 Therefore, if all you use is images for the visitor (rather than supporting the images with written content), using the supporting ALT attribute for the search engines.

 - Video and audio content – There’s no doubt that video and audio content can enhance the visitor’s experience.
 For search engines, however, you might as well have a blank page with nothing more than navigation.
 If you keep in mind that you may have deaf individuals visiting your site, the fix becomes clear.
 Share the video for your hearing visitors, but also add a transcript for the hearing impaired.
 In this way, you make your site available to the hearing impaired and give the search engine crawlers something to crawl besides a few lines of video/audio code.